YouStock/go-aura/README.md

-## Go Ethereum for YouStock
+## Go Aura

-YouStock golang implementation of the Ethereum protocol.
-This version connects to the YouStock blockchain by default instead of the main chain.
+Golang implementation of the Aura protocol (ethereum fork).

 ## Building the source